 Will cron runnnnig as a service cause the server to lock up?

-I'm also getting the following message from the crontab in the Event Log
+I'm getting this message in the Event Log for cron kicking off...

-The description for Event ID ( 0 ) in Source ( crontab ) cannot be
+The description for Event ID ( 0 ) in Source ( /usr/sbin/cron ) cannot

 information or message DLL files to display messages from a remote